cypherpunk-academy/2064/en/067_2064_Back in the 20th century.md

 He closed his eyes and then suddenly screamed:
 "S C H E I S S E !"
-He stepped against one of the large screens, which fell backwards and smashed into thousands of splinters.
+He stepped against one of the giant screens, which fell backward and smashed into thousands of splinters.
 He yelled at the agents on the remaining monitor:
 "Change of plans!
 Change of plans.
 I want him here, I want both of them here now!
 We'll do this the old way.